 Lemon seems to be one of those ingredients that when people like it, they really like it.
 They’re super into it and have recipes for lemon pound cakes, lemon muffins, lemon pies, and lemon bars.
 Name a lemon thing, and they love it.

 However, my almost 7-year old loves lemons.
 She eats them like oranges.
-She calls it “her strange food addiction”.
-I don’t judge because I can eat Balsamic Reduction by itself, by the spoonful.
-I can also sit down to a half jar of Homemade Peanut Butter by itself, by the spoonful.
-I wish the later wasn’t quite so easy for me.
+She calls it “her strange food addiction.”
+I don’t judge because I can eat balsamic reduction by itself, by the spoonful.
+I can also sit down to a half jar of homemade peanut butter by itself, by the spoonful.
+I wish the latter wasn’t quite so easy for me.

 Since I knew she’d love them, I made soft, springy, moist lemon cupcakes with a tangy, zippy lemon cream cheese frosting.

 One of my peeves with lemon recipes is when they’re not lemony enough.
 These lemon cupcakes are pretty darn lemony, but if you’re really a fiend, you can always add more zest to the batter.
 Taste it as written and see what you think, and if you’re in need to really pucker up, add more zest, to taste.

 To make them, I very loosely adapted my Red Velvet Cupcakes recipe.
 It became very popular on Pinterest before Christmas and I’ve had hundreds of positive comments saying they’re the best (and easiest) red velvet cupcakes, so I knew I had a winning base if I could just tweak it to omit the cocoa and incorporate lemon.